asv-soft/asv-drones/README.md

 ### 10.4 Secure Coding Standards

 Adhere to secure coding standards to mitigate common vulnerabilities.
 Follow principles such as the [OWASP Top Ten](https://owasp.org/www-project-top-ten/) to address security concerns in your codebase.

 ### 10.5 Reporting Security Issues

 If you discover a security vulnerability or have concerns about the security of the project, please report it immediately to our team at [our telegram channel](https://t.me/asvsoft).
 Do not disclose security-related issues publicly until they have been addressed.

 ### 9.6 Security Training

 Encourage ongoing security training for all team members to stay informed about the latest security threats and best practices.
 Knowledgeable developers are key to maintaining a secure codebase.

 By incorporating security practices into our development process, we aim to create a robust and secure software environment for our users.

 ## 11. License

 This project is licensed under the terms of the MIT License.
-A copy of the MIT License is provided in the [LICENSE](https://github.com/asv-soft/asv-drones-sdr?tab=MIT-1-ov-file) file.
+A copy of the MIT License is provided in the [LICENSE](https://github.com/asv-soft/asv-drones?tab=MIT-1-ov-file#) file.

 ### MIT License

 ```
 MIT License

-Copyright (c) 2023 Asv Soft
+Copyright (c) 2023 Asv Soft LLC

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal